Lymph node biopsy

 How the Test is Performed

-A lymph node biopsy is done in an operating room in a hospital or at an outpatient surgical center.
+A lymph node biopsy is often done in an operating room in a hospital or at an outpatient surgical center.
 The biopsy may be done in different ways.

 An open biopsy is surgery to remove all or part of the lymph node.
 This is usually done if there is a lymph node that can be felt on exam.
 This can be done with local anesthesia (numbing medicine) injected into the area, or under general anesthesia.
 The procedure is typically done in the following way: